 The Automated Absolute Field Calibration gives very precisely the absolute antenna phase variation of one individual antenna construction (i.e. with radome, additional ground plane, attached radio link antenna, mount, etc.).
 A complete model for the antenna phase variation are elevation- and azimuth dependent phase variations, commonly with mean offsets referring to the antenna reference point (ARP).

-There is very often the question for absolute type means.
+There is very often the question for absolute GNSS antenna PCV type mean corrections.
 Generally, individual calibration are the best representation of an antenna for high precise applications, but depending on the actual application or other constrains a type mean is also useful or the only way to correct for this kind of error source.
-This is served by the GNPCVDB database.
+The antenna PCV type mean correction are served by the GNPCVDB database.

 The type means of GNPCVDB are computed from a rigorous adjustment of individual calibrations using the complete variance-covariance information obtained from the Automated Absolute Field Calibration.